AIIrondev/Cabug-Folder-Sorter/README.md

 [![Python application](https://github.com/AIIrondev/Folder-sorter/actions/workflows/main.yml/badge.svg)](https://github.com/AIIrondev/Folder-sorter/actions/workflows/main.yml)

-This Projekt is developt by AiIronwitch in Python 🐍 This folder sorter is in active development and has still three more Versions to go.
+This Projekt is developt by AiIronwitch in Python.
+This folder sorter is in active development and has still three more Versions to go.

 ## Table of Contents